EvanMcBroom/lsa-whisperer/README.md

 ## DeriveCredential

-Get the [SHA1 HMAC](https://en.wikipedia.org/wiki/HMAC) for a provided message using an NT OWF or SHA1 OWF password as the key, specified by the LUID for a logon session.
+Get the [SHA1 HMAC](https://en.wikipedia.org/wiki/HMAC) for a provided message using an NT OWF or SHA1 OWF password as the key, specified by the logon session id.
 The `--sha1v2` argument specifies to use the SHA1 OWF password instead of the NT OWF password.
-The `SeTcbPrivilege` may be required when specifying the LUID of another logon session but still need to verify that.
+The `SeTcbPrivilege` may be required when specifying an id for another logon session but still need to verify that.

 ```
-msv1_0-cli.exe -f DeriveCredential --luid {logon session} [--sha1v2] --message {ascii hex}
+msv1_0-cli.exe -f DeriveCredential --luid {session id} [--sha1v2] --message {ascii hex}
 ```

 ### EnumerateUsers